Seed beads...these delicious little tempting treasures that have as many uses as choices are what we will explore on this page.

 Half the fun with these tiny treasure is discovering what awaits you and what you will create with them.

-When purchasing your materials learn the different packaging will help with purchasing decisions.
-Seed beads are available to purchase in a variety of forms.
-Vials, Bags and Hanks.
+When purchasing materials learning the different packaging will help with purchasing decisions.

 There is a wide variety of uses and having several on hand will be beneficial.
 Seed beads should be a standard supply in any beginner jewelry supply kit.